hdlugas/pycompound/README.md

 <a name="usage"></a>
 ## 3. Usage
 PyCompound has three main capabilities:
-1. Converting raw data to the necessary format for spectral library matching
+1. Plotting a query spectrum vs. a reference spectrum before and after preprocessing transformations.
 2. Running spectral library matching to identify compounds based on their mass spectrometry data
-3. Plotting a query spectrum vs. a reference spectrum before and after preprocessing transformations.
+3. Tuning parameters to maximize accuracy given a query dataset with known compuond IDs (e.g. from targeted metabolomics experiments).

 These tasks are implemented separately for the cases of (i) NRMS and (ii) HRMS data due to the different spectrum preprocessing transformations stemming from a different format in the mass to charge (m/z) ratios in NRMS vs HRMS data.
 Example scripts which implement these tasks can be found in the pycompound/tests directory.